 mail

-prompt, enter the number of the mail you want to read and press ENTER
+prompt, enter the message number and press ENTER

 Press ENTER

-to scroll through the message line by line and press q
+to scroll through a message line by line.
+Type q

 , type q